chrisdimaio/king-coopa/README.md

 Automated chicken coop door opening software for the Raspberry PI.

 - Door is opened and closed at sunrise and sunset, respectively.
-Sunrise and sunset are calculated of your coops location.
+Sunrise and sunset are calculated off of your coops location.
   ```yaml
   longitude: -71.1681156
   latitude: 42.8836989